Stipendiary magistrate

 Stipendiary magistrates were magistrates that were paid for their work (they received a stipend).
-They existed in the judiciaries of the United Kingdom and those of several former British territories, where they sat in the lowest-level criminal courts.
+They existed in the judiciaries of the United Kingdom and those of several former British territories, presiding over the lowest-level criminal courts.

 United Kingdom

 England and Wales

 Stipendiary magistrates sat in the magistrates' courts of England and Wales, alongside unpaid 'lay' magistrates, generally hearing the more serious cases.
 In London, stipendiary magistrates were known as metropolitan stipendiary magistrates.
 Until 1949, they were known as metropolitan police magistrates.
 There was also a Chief Metropolitan Stipendiary Magistrate for London, with additional administrative duties.

 In August 2000, stipendiary magistrates, including metropolitan stipendiary magistrates, were replaced by the new role of district judge (magistrates' courts).
+In the modern criminal court, district judges and magistrates possess equal powers.
 There is also now a Senior District Judge (Chief Magistrate).